ArHShRn/HealingExtend/README.md

 Teriyakisaurus Rex<br>
 Blackout<br>

-# What's the changes in Release 1.0.1 ?
+# What are the changes in Release 1.0.1 ?
 ## It adds
 -Standard no hud version, back to original experience(but with bugs on health bar because of TWI's coding)<br>
 ## It removes